BrianSeong99/Agglayer_PessimisticProof/README.md

 ### Chains connected on AggLayer

+AggLayer creates a seamless network that bridges independent blockchain ecosystems into one cohesive experience.
+By connecting sovereign chains, it enables:

+Unified liquidity pools across chains
+Seamless user experience as if operating on a single chain Shared state and network effects between different blockchains Enhanced security through its interconnected design This architecture delivers the best of both worlds - chains maintain their sovereignty while users benefit from a smooth, integrated multi-chain experience with improved capital efficiency and stronger network effects.

 ### Security of AggLayer

+The Unified Bridge serves as the foundation for secure and reliable cross-chain transactions on AggLayer.
+While the bridge itself provides robust security, AggLayer implements additional protective measures to handle potential L2 compromises.

+This multi-layered security approach addresses two key aspects:

+1. The bridge ensures safe cross-chain transaction flows
+2. Protection mechanisms safeguard funds on AggLayer even if connected L2s become compromised

+The second aspect is secured via *Pessimistic Proof*.

 ## 1.Pessimistic Proof Overview

+AggLayer assumes every prover can be unsound.
+The pessimistic proof guarantees that even if a prover for a chain is unsound, that prover cannot drain more funds than are currently deposited on that chain.
+In this way, the soundness issue cannot infect the rest of the ecosystem.

+AggLayer takes a pessimistic stand by treating all provers as potentially unsound.
+The pessimistic proof mechanism implements a safety boundary, "firewall" between chains - it ensures that even if a chain's prover becomes compromised or unsound, the damage is strictly limited to the funds currently deposited on that specific chain.
+This containment strategy prevents any security issues from spreading across the broader network of connected chains.

+This design creates strong isolation between chains while still allowing them to interact, making the overall system more resilient and trustworthy.
+Each chain effectively has a financial "blast radius" limited to its own deposits, protecting the wider ecosystem.

 ## 2.Data Structure in Pessimistic Proof
 Pessimistic Proof exist to compute the state transaction in between bridging events.
 There are 3 Sparse Merkle Trees that it consumes which are Local Exit Tree, Local Balance Tree, Nullifier Tree, L1 Info Tree.
 The State Transitions are represented using `bridge_exits`(the bridging transactions) and `imported_bridge_exits`(the claiming transactions).